 Using Birds' Color Sense

 Understanding how birds see color is more than just a fascinating field of study for ornithologists.
-Different developments have used birds' color sense to enhance birding equipment and backyard birding tools, such as:
+Different birding-related developments have used birds' color sense to enhance equipment and backyard birding tools, such as:

 - Adding UV reflective properties to window decals to more effectively prevent bird window collisions without blocking views.

-- Designing pet collars that reflect UV light and may make these predators more easily visible to birds.
+- Designing pet collars and tags that reflect UV light and may make these predators more easily visible to birds.

 - Treating field bags or clothing to not reflect UV light, creating more effective camouflage for birding gear.